B8Agile/api-testing-demo/README.md

       •	Instructions to run the API locally for development or testing.

 Technologies Used:

-•	Java – For backend development.
+•	Java & HTML – Leveraged for backend development and crafting responsive web interfaces, ensuring a seamless user experience.

-•	Spring Boot – Framework for building the API.
+•	Behavior-Driven Development (BDD) with Cucumber & Rest Assured – Implemented BDD practices for automated API testing, ensuring robust and reliable API functionality.

-•	MySQL – Database for storing inventory and order data.
+•	MySQL – Utilized as a relational database solution for efficient storage, management, and retrieval of inventory and order data.
-•	Docker – For containerizing the application.

 Contributing: